Guides / Monitoring

 # POST to the RPC endpoint, JSON body: { "jsonrpc": "2.0", "method": "eth_blockNumber", "params": [], "id": 1 } # Healthy response — note result is a hex string: { "jsonrpc": "2.0", "id": 1, "result": "0x14a2f3c" } # Unhealthy — HTTP 200, but an error object in the body: { "jsonrpc": "2.0", "id": 1, "error": { "code": -32000, "message": "..." } }

-Different chains use different methods — Solana's RPC has getSlot and getHealth, Bitcoin Core has getblockchaininfo — but the shape is the same: send a real call, require a result, reject an error.
+Different chains use different methods.
+Solana's RPC has getSlot and getHealth, Bitcoin Core has getblockchaininfo; the shape stays the same regardless: send a real call, require a result, reject an error.

 2. The block height is advancing